Dude, Where's My Car?

 Dude, Where's My Car? is a 2000 American stoner comedy film directed by Danny Leiner.
-The film stars Ashton Kutcher and Seann William Scott as two best friends who find themselves unable to remember where they parked their vehicle after a night of recklessness.
-Supporting cast members include Kristy Swanson, Jennifer Garner, and Marla Sokoloff.
+The film stars Ashton Kutcher and Seann William Scott as two best friends who find themselves unable to remember where they parked their vehicle after a night of recklessness, ultimately uncovering a conspiracy that threatens the universe.
+Supporting cast members include Kristy Swanson, Jennifer Garner, Marla Sokoloff, and Mary Lynn Rajskub.

-Though the film was panned by most critics, it was a box office success and has managed to achieve a cult status, partially from frequent airings on cable television.
+Though the film was panned by most critics, it was a box office success for 20th Century Fox and has managed to achieve a cult status.
 The film's title became a minor pop-culture saying, and was commonly reworked in various pop-cultural contexts during the 2000s.